cssninjaStudio/vuero/documentation/plugins/datepicker/datepicker-base-documentation.md

 ### Datepicker

-Vuero ships with the `<V-Calendar />` component, a multipurpose calendar / datepicker component for your forms.
+Vuero ships with the `<VCalendar />` component, a multipurpose calendar / datepicker component for your forms.
 Below is a basic example.
 Please check the [plugin documentation](https://vcalendar.io/) for more details about usage.